Actindo-AG/Documentation/RetailSuiteAccounting/UserInterface/01d_OpenItems.md

 - [CANCEL CLEARING]
   Click this button to reverse the manual clearance for the selected items.
 This button is only displayed if the *Show manually cleared open items* radio button is selected.

 In all tabs of the *Post* menu entry, an identical footer with the input line is displayed.
 In the *Open items* tab, the input line serves the only purpose of selecting an account if no posting is selected in the *POSTINGS* tab.
-For detailed information on the contained elements and the corresponding functions, see [Input line](./01_InputLine.md).
+For detailed information on the contained elements and the corresponding functions, see [Postings input line](./01_InputLine.md).

 ## Attached document